Nerajno/begin-to-code/lessons/python/lesson-5/presentation.md

 Note that the turnstile also uses an extra variable `num_coins` that keeps track of how many coins it has.

-So, that is the turnstile.
-See that you follow what's going on by walking it through Python Tutor.
+Please see that you follow what's going on by walking it step by step through Python Tutor.

-Next, let's get to a more practical example.
 *********************************************
 ## Problem: Text to HTML